Hallucinations and delusions are collectively referred to as psychosis.

 By Andrew J. Ridder, MD.
 Published by Michigan Health, Brain Health Blog, February 16, 2017

-While more than 50% of those taking carbidopa-levodopa may experience psychosis (a break with reality), medication management of these symptoms is a balancing act.
+While more than half of those taking carbidopa-levodopa may experience psychosis (a break with reality), medication management of these symptoms is a balancing act.
 First, families must bring psychotic behavior (primarily hallucinations, delusions and illusions) to the attention of your medical team.
 Medical causes of the behavior, like infection must be ruled out, followed by a review of medications and possible medication adjustments before a lifestyle changes and possible medications for treatment are added.

 Hallucinations

-Published by the Alzheimer’s Association
+Published by Alzheimer’s Association

 This web page has two sections; one on understanding hallucinations and the other on coping strategies.
 Links within the text take you to pages which explain brain function and changes, non-drug approaches to behavior management and medications for behavioral symptoms.